The Power Of Subconscious Mind

 I hope that amazes you, because if it doesn't, then I'm perhaps not explaining this point clearly enough.

-PERHAPS another difference between a computer and a human brain is that the human brain can potentially store an infinite amount of information.
-If a person were to live to five hundred years of age, MAYBE his/ her brain would eventually grow so big as to push itself out of his/ her skull.
-This, however, is purely hypothetical talk now, so let me return to the land of facts again instead...
+Perhaps another difference between a computer and a human brain is that the human brain can potentially store an infinite amount of information.
+If a person were to live to five hundred years of age, maybe (maaaaybe) his/ her brain would eventually grow so big as to push itself out of his/ her skull.
+This, however, is purely hypothetical talk now, so let me return to the land of science and facts again instead...

 What Is Perception?